meta-gp/docs/README.md

 git commit -m "add new feature [#7]"
 ```

-4. Push to respective branch features are developed on.
+Push to respective branch features are developed on.

 ```
 git push origin dev
 ```

-5. Pull requests should refer to the issues and outline the changes to be integrated with `main`, you can tag developers for code review and delete the branch, if you are using a feature specific branch.
+Pull requests should refer to the issues and outline the changes to be integrated with `main`, you can tag developers for code review and delete the branch, if you are using a feature specific branch.

-> ⚠️ Generally do not delete the common `dev` branch, but delete feature specific branches after successful pull request
+> ⚠️ Generally do not delete the common `dev` branch, but delete feature specific branches

 ![pullreq](https://user-images.githubusercontent.com/12873366/154821929-0782c82f-3230-432c-9a45-e2d1e4e8aa0e.png)